sachin-vish91/GNN-Transformers/README.md

-# GraphSCREEN
+# Graph Neural Network
-Graph neural network for phenotypic virtual screening on cancer cell line libraries
+Graph neural network for phenotypic virtual screening. repository can be downloaded and run using follwing command.

+python train.py